Get to know the benefits of astaxanthin for your joints, skin and eyes — and its ability to enhance athletic performance.

 This energy-producing activity of your mitochondria also has a downside — it generates highly reactive free radicals that damage your cell membranes.
 The more strenuous your activity, the more free radicals you produce.
 This cellular damage results in excessive inflammation which results in tired and sore muscles.

-When you're running a marathon, your body is consuming oxygen at an accelerated rate, and generating 12 times as many free radicals as when you are resting.
-Numerous studies, with humans as well as animals, have shown that astaxanthin's powerful ability to quench these free radicals is what's responsible for its ability to give you more strength and endurance.
+When you're engaged in any strenuous aerobic exercise, your body is using oxygen at an accelerated rate, and generating 12 times as many free radicals as when you are resting.
+Numerous studies, with humans as well as animals, have shown that astaxanthin's powerful ability to quench these free radicals gives you more strength and endurance.

 Astaxanthin is also effective in reducing lactic acid buildup during intense exercise.
-Lactic acid is what produces the "burn" you feel when you're exerting your muscles to their maximum, and is a limiting factor in terms of stamina.
+Lactic acid is what produces the "burn" you feel when you're exerting your muscles to their max; lactic acid buildup will reduce your overall stamina.

 Many competitive and endurance athletes have become believers in astaxanthin supplements for all of the above reasons.